kitamuramoe/aleppo-domari-glossing/README.md

 - Code and notebooks: [MIT License](./LICENSE)
 - Dictionaries and linguistic data (`dictionaries/`, `input_texts/`, `output_texts/`): [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ---

+## Citation

+If you use this toolkit in your research, please cite it as:

+Kitamura, Moe. *Aleppo Domari Glossing Toolkit*.
+GitHub repository. https://github.com/moekitamura/aleppo-domari-glossing
+---

 For questions or suggestions, feel free to open an issue or contact the maintainer.